 Insurers are experts at finding such alleged misrepresentations.
 In many cases, the alleged misrepresentation has nothing to do with the cause of death whatsoever.
 Insurers are merely looking for any excuse not to pay the claim.
 Quite often the facts were never intentionally hidden from the insurance company; the applicant either didn’t know the information was pertinent or assumed the insurance company would find it by looking at the applicant’s medical records.
 But many carriers do not conduct a thorough investigation on the front end.
 They would rather accept the premiums and only investigate when a claim is made.

 Most states limit this “look back” or “contestability period” to two years after the policy was issued.
 Even without a material misrepresentation, the insurer may still deny benefits if it can find any lapse in premiums or if it can make an arguable case for foul play or suicide.
 In other cases, the policy that is issued contains so many exclusions as to the cause of death that it really provides no benefit at all.

 We Can Help You Through This.
 Learn How.

 A denial that is not based on an actual material misrepresentation may be bad faith, and the insurer can be held liable for the damages caused.
-The lawyers at Mannion Lowe & Oksenendler, A Professional Corporation know when the applicant was being honest but the insurance company is being less than forthright in its tactics.
-If an insurance company is denying you benefits or is not playing fair, contact the attorneys at Mannion Lowe & Oksenendler, A Professional Corporation for a free consultation.
+The lawyers at Mannion Lowe & Oksenendler, P.C. know when the applicant was being honest but the insurance company is being less than forthright in its tactics.
+If an insurance company is denying you benefits or is not playing fair, contact the attorneys at Mannion Lowe & Oksenendler, P.C. for a free consultation.
 Call 800-724-6188, or contact us by email now.